VietTungLe296/customer-relationship-management/README.md

 Validation:
 ![image](https://user-images.githubusercontent.com/100455448/200175484-5bfb2bad-477d-4d26-b133-ef4add66f93c.png)

-Authentication and Authorization by Spring Security
+Authentication and Authorization by Spring Security:
 ![image](https://user-images.githubusercontent.com/100455448/201295668-2d94b5a7-52aa-4959-850a-31a411ab5742.png)

+!!!!!!!!!!!!!!!

+HOW TO USE: Clone to your GitHub, run the script in folder sql_scripts in MySQL

+Accounts:
+username:user & password:user | username:admin & password:admin